coirieng/lift-wp-blank/wp-content/plugins/lift-websitebuilder/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-LIFT Page Builder is a FREE drag & drop website building tool for WordPress.
+LIFT PageBuilder is a FREE drag & drop website building tool for WordPress.
 This plugin lets you develop a wonderful site in minutes without any coding.

 == Description ==

-LIFT Page Builder is a free drag and drop WordPress page builder to create websites easily.
+LIFT PageBuilder is a free drag and drop WordPress page builder to create websites easily.
 Whether you’re an experienced developer or just a beginner, you can build stunning websites independently with this tool.
 Create beautiful web pages effortlessly using the intuitive live page composer without coding in minutes.
 No design experience needed.

 > [Blocks & Layouts Demo](https://liftcreations.com)

-LIFT Page Builder is a free and completely front-end based tool with plenty of design options.
-Let’s explore the LIFT Page Builder features below.
+LIFT PageBuilder is a free and completely front-end based tool with plenty of design options.
+Let’s explore the LIFT PageBuilder features below.

 = Some Highlighted features =